The Latest: Pakistan minister tests positive for coronavirus

 LONDON — The British government has announced a big pot of money to help the country’s renowned arts and cultural institutions recover from the coronavirus pandemic, after some theaters and music venues warned that without support they might never open again.

-The 1.57 billion-pound ($1.96 billion) package for museums, galleries, theaters, cinemas, heritage sites and music venues includes almost 900 million pounds in grants and more than 200 million pounds in loans.
+The 1.57 million pound ($1.96 billion) package for museums, galleries, theaters, cinemas, heritage sites and music venues includes almost 900 million pounds in grants and more than 200 million pounds in loans.

 Details of how the money will be distributed have not been released, but leaders of arts organizations breathed a sigh of relief.
 Tamara Roja, artistic director of the English National Ballet, said “this package gives our sector a fighting chance of survival.”